 Besides my photo addiction, another problem I face is inevitable sore knees later in the race.
 Obviously I’ll tape them up, but I got myself a pair of trekking poles to use.
 They’re “ultra-light” carbon sticks and I’ve fashioned a way to attach and remove them from my running pack while on the move, without taking the pack off.

 I still have time to familiarize myself with the elevation map so I know which climbs and descents are coming up and plan my hiking/running strategy around them.
 With a bit of luck, the course, although long, will not be as technical as the mountains I’ve been training on and I’ll be able to cruise to a good finish and qualification for next April’s STY race at Mt.
-Fuji.If you have a comment, find me on Twitter at @longcountdown.
+Fuji.If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!